nyaruka/ezconf/README.md

 the sources above.

-EZConf will automatically parse command line parameters and environment variables for all top level fields in your struct of the types:
+EZConf will automatically parse command line parameters and environment variables for all top level fields in your struct of the following types:

  * int, int8, int16, int32, int64
  * uint, uint8, uint16, uint32, uint64